jenndiaz/web-accessibility-specialist-notes/Domain1A_WCAG_AAA.md

 ### 2.1.3 Keyboard (No Exception)
 All functionaility of content is operable through a keyboard interface without requring specific timing for individual keystrokes.
+Same as 2.1.1 Keyboard but without the exceptions.

+### 2.2.3 No Timing
+Timing is not an essential part of the event or activity presented by the content except for non-interactive synchronized media and real-time events.
+Differs from Level 1 in that the only exception is for real time events.

+### 2.2.4 Interruptions
+Interruptions can be postponed or suppresssed by the user, except interruptions involving an emergency.
+So that updates do not distract users.

+### 2.2.5 Re-authenticating
+When an authentication session expires, the user can continue the activity without loss of data after re-authenticating.
+Users are able to continue where they left off in the event they are logged out.

+### 2.2.6 Timeouts
+Users are warned of the duration of any user inactivity that could cause data loss, unless the data is preserved for more than 20 hours when the user does not take any actions.
+Tell users how long their session can be inactive before they may lose information.

+### 2.3.2 Three Flashes

+### 2.3.3 Animation from Interactions

+### 2.4.8 Location

+### 2.4.9 Link Purpose (Link Only)

+### 2.4.10 Section Headings

+### 2.4.12 Focus Not Obscured (Enhanced)

+### 2.4.13 Focus Apperence

+### 2.5.5 Target Size (Enhanced)

+### 2.4.6 Concurrent Input Mechanisms

+## Understandable